Australian students studying overseas

 If you have experienced circumstances that have adversely impacted on your education you may be eligible for Access Melbourne.
 Access Melbourne is the University’s special entry scheme which can enhance your opportunity for selection, even if your results are below minimum entry standards set for the course.

 If your VTAC application is successful, you will receive an offer email from the University with instructions about how to accept your offer and enrol in your course online.

 To find out when offers will be released, see the list of key dates on your course.

 As a domestic student you will enrol in a CSP, which is subsidised by the Australian Government.

 Your student contribution each semester is determined by the Australian Government and the specific subjects in which you enrol.

 For further information on subject fees and calculating the cost of your studies, please see Fees for Domestic Undergraduate Students.

 The Melbourne Scholarships Program is one of the most generous and comprehensive in Australia.
 It recognises outstanding academic achievement and works to support access for students who might otherwise be excluded as a result of social or economic disadvantage.

 Our scholarships page has information about the range of scholarships available and how to apply.

-Quality purpose-built student accommodation is available via the Melbourne Accommodation Program.
+Quality purpose-built student accommodation is available via University Accommodation.
 The program is designed to support you in choosing and applying for accommodation and to support your move to Melbourne and transition to university life.
 All accommodation available via the program offers student engagement activities and 24-hour access to support, providing a sense of community and security.
 You can choose from fully furnished rooms or apartments owned or approved by the University close to campus, at a range of price points.
 There are also a number of residential colleges and other housing options on or near Parkville campus.